Learning College Manual

 VIII.
 VIOLATIONS OF COLLEGE COMPUTER POLICIES AND GUIDELINES

 Each individual is ultimately responsible for his/her own actions.
 Failure to exercise responsible, ethical behavior will result in disciplinary action up to and including dismissal.
-Students may be sanctioned according to procedures described in the Student Handbook and other users may be barred permanently from using College computers and network access.

 Certain activities violate Federal and/or NC State laws governing use of computer systems and may be classified as misdemeanors or felonies.
 Those convicted could face fines and/or imprisonment.